Tell the Senate to #ProtectMedicaid and #KeepKidsCovered

 Tell your Members of Congress to secure the future by providing a quality education for every child.

-Today, over fifteen million children in rich America live in poverty.
+Today, nearly fifteen million children in rich America live in poverty.
 More than 20 percent of children under age five are poor, including more than 40 percent of Black children and 35 percent of Hispanic children.
 The best hope these children have of lifting themselves out of poverty is a quality education.
 Yet for far too long, the most vulnerable children in America have been denied this opportunity.
 Inequities in educational funding, resources and opportunities have placed poor and minority children in low-performing schools with inadequate facilities and ineffective teachers.

 I Pledge to Protect Children, Not Guns